-- o Qualification for the tournament will happen at the zone level. - Teams who win their Zone Championship will automatically have a spot in Provincials (9 teams), another berth will be awarded to the host school (1).
-The remaining six (6) at-large berths will be allocated as followed:
+- $\circ\quad$ Qualification for the tournament will happen at the zone level. - Teams who win their Zone Championship will automatically have a spot in Provincials (9 teams), another berth will be awarded to the host school (if applicable).
+The remaining at-large berths will be allocated as followed: